 Over the past two decades, advancements in information technology have had a massive impact on the way that businesses operate, creating a multitude of new challenges and opportunities for organisations.
 This course in digital business is delivered by an academic team who are actively developing digital solutions and combines practice-based use of digital tools with a challenging academic curriculum.

-- Develop skills on the multi-level business project working with students from all levels on a live client project
+- Develop your skills working with fellow students on live client projects

 This is for you if...

 You want to understand how Uber, Airbnb and other digitally-powered businesses work